KacperRawicki/Generative-AI-for-World-of-Warcraft-Quests/README.md

 # Generative-AI-for-World-of-Warcraft-Quests
+This project was inspired by the Google's Introduction to Generative AI Learning Path https://www.cloudskillsboost.google/journeys/118

 API and web scraping to get text data for 27,793 World of Warcraft quests.
 Using tensorflow, building and training a generative text model to create new quests.

+API and Web scraping notebooks are for creating the Final Data CSV.
+By default, the model notebook trains a fresh model.
+The pretrained weights are availible to load as desctitle_weights.h5